darinz/ML/02_generative_learning/01_gda.md

 - You want a more robust model that makes fewer assumptions
 - You only care about classification accuracy, not data generation

+**The practical decision rule:** Use GDA when you have domain knowledge suggesting Gaussian data and limited training data.
+Use logistic regression when you have lots of data or are unsure about the data distribution.

 **The Bias-Variance Tradeoff in Practice:**
 - **GDA (High Bias, Low Variance):** Makes strong assumptions about data distribution, leading to lower variance but higher bias if assumptions are wrong
 - **Logistic Regression (Low Bias, High Variance):** Makes fewer assumptions, leading to lower bias but higher variance, especially with limited data

+**Real-world analogy:** GDA is like using a detailed map of a city (strong assumptions) - it's very precise if the map is accurate, but useless if the map is wrong.
+Logistic regression is like asking locals for directions (fewer assumptions) - it might be less precise but works even when conditions change.

 When would we prefer one model over another?
 GDA and logistic regression will, in general, give different decision boundaries when trained on the same dataset.
 Which is better?